-15. Press the Browse button to load the solution LowIntensity_2RS.bsa that was created earlier on, consisting symmetrical pair of regional sources in the auditory cortex.
+15. Press the Browse button to load the solution LowIntensity_2RS.bsa that was created earlier on, consisting of a symmetrical pair of regional sources in the auditory cortex.
 The stored two regional sources model the bilateral brain activity in supratemporal region and are combined with the defined artifact topography to separate artifact and brain signals13.

-16. Press OK and press M to view the 3D map of the surrogate-corrected data at the cursor latency.
+of the surrogate-corrected data at the cursor latency.
 Similar to the adaptive method applied to the averaged data, the brain topographies are nearly undistorted.
 The blink waveform does not show any interaction with the auditory evoked components.